 - 8.5.2 The Water Environment (Water Framework Directive) (England and Wales) Regulations 2017 aims to improve the condition inter alia of surface waters including rivers and lakes having regard to biological, physical and chemical qualities.
 To contribute to the objectives of the Directive any activities or developments within an area of river, watercourse or water body must not cause deterioration and should enhance the condition of the river, watercourse or water body.
 Specifically, activities and developments should promote sustainable water use, reduce pollution and achieve 'good ecological status or potential'.
+The Council seeks to reinforce the Thames River Basin Management Plan seeks to ensure that there is no deterioration in the ecological status of any WFD waterbody or associated elements caused by development in the borough.
 The Borough's network of main rivers and ordinary watercourses are mapped in the West London Strategic Flood Risk Assessment (2018 Live). - 8.5.3 The London Plan (2021) highlights the strategic role of waterways and their multifunctional benefits.
-As London's waterways cross boundaries, it is important to take an area catchment based approach to waterway management and work closely with other West London Boroughs to ensure a cohesive and multi-beneficial approach.
+As London's waterways cross boundaries, it is important to take an area catchment-based approach to waterway management and work closely with other West London Boroughs to ensure a cohesive and multi-beneficial approach.